GFA-RDIP/Morgana/README.md

 Named after the Arthurian sorceress Morgan le Fay, Fata Morgana or Morgana.
 Morgana is believed to have conjured the images of distant land or floating castles often seen in the Straits of Messina to lure unsuspecting sailors to their death.

 Fata Morgana is an unusual and complex form of mirage where an object is significantly distorted and rapidly changes.
 The mirage can comprise of several inverted (upside down) and erect (right side up) that are stacked on top of one another.
+Fata Morgana are caused by rays of light being bent when passing through air layers of different temperatures in a steep thermal inversion where an atmospheric duct has formed.

-[Wikipedia 2016 - Fata Morgana (mirage)][1]
+<p style="text-align: right">[Wikipedia 2016 - Fata Morgana (mirage)][1]

+> <span style="color:darkorange">The analogy here is that Morgana the software will rapidly reformat and present complex almost indecyperable datasets in novel and informative ways so casual researchers are attracted to investigate further. </span>

 ## License
 Software devloped under this project is being released under a [GNU General Public License, version 3 (GPL-3.0)][2] license.